Jeern/StickFigure/README.md

 Here is a sample GIF with black background and white foreground of a man squatting.
 You can experiment with it by opening the sample folder when starting the program.

 ![Squatting man](Images/draw4.gif)

+Quirks: Currently in this first draft there are several - one thing to be careful about is that when you move to a new frame with the arrow keys, the old frame is not saved, so you have to save whatever changes you have before you press an arrow key.
+The fact that you have to generate PNGS and JPGs before generating the GIF is also a bit weird.